 Canada is a founding member of the EBRD and an important contributor to the EBRD's work.

-The Government of Canada was an important donor to the EBRD, contributing a total of €42 million since 1992.
-Its priorities were poverty alleviation through private sector development, environmental investments and good governance.
+The Government of Canada was an important donor to the EBRD, contributing a total of €42 million since 1992, though in recent years cooperation has slowed.

 Canada and the EBRD: at a glance